Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data: Systematic evidence from WellBase

-Table \ref{tab:predictors_sign} reports predictors of reversal risk in Columns (1) and (2) and reversal cost in Columns (3) and (4).
-We highlight three main findings.
-First, the determinants of whether a reversal is possible and how costly it is are largely shared.
-Variables that lower the probability of reversal also increase the cost required to achieve a reversal.
-Second, the logged t-statistic is by far the strongest predictor of robustness: estimates with higher t-statistics are substantially less prone to reversal and more costly to reverse.
-This single variable alone explains much of the variation, raising the $R^2$ of the model from 17\% to over 41\% in Columns (1) and (2) and from 11\% to over 51\% in Columns (3) and (4).
-Last, a covariate's source of variation matters: keeping the logged t-statistics constant, the sign of estimates exploiting arguably exogenous sources of variation (e.g., natural experiments or macroeconomic indicators) are both less likely to reverse and require larger departures from linearity.\footnote{We conduct a series of robustness checks in Appendix Table \ref{tab:robustness_sign}.
-Specifically, we re-estimate Columns~(2) and~(4) of Table \ref{tab:predictors_sign} while adding journal or paper fixed effects, and employing a probit model instead of a linear probability model.
-Our main conclusions remain robust across these specifications.}
+Table \ref{tab:predictors_sign} reports predictors of reversal risk in Columns (1) and (2) and reversal costs in Columns (3) and (4).
+We highlight three findings.
+First, the determinants of whether a reversal is possible and how costly it is are largely shared: variables that lower the probability of reversal also increase the cost required to achieve a reversal.
+Second, the logged t-statistic is the strongest predictor of robustness: estimates with originally larger t-statistics are substantially less prone to reversal and more costly to reverse.
+This variable alone explains much of the variation, raising the $R^2$ of the model from 17\% to over 41\% in Columns (1) and (2) and from 11\% to over 51\% in Columns (3) and (4).
+Last, a covariate's source of variation matters: keeping the logged t-statistics constant, the signs of estimates exploiting exogenous sources of variation (e.g., natural experiments) are both less likely to reverse and require larger departures from linearity.\footnote{Some robustness checks are given Table \ref{tab:robustness_sign}.
+There we re-estimate Columns (2) and (4) of Table \ref{tab:predictors_sign} while adding journal or paper fixed effects, employing a probit model instead of a linear probability model as well as a linear Cragg hurdle model where we jointly model the occurrence and cost of reversibility.
+Our conclusions are robust across these specifications.}

-The risk and cost of sign reversal are not just random noise.
+Overall, the risk and cost of sign reversal are not just random noise.
 They reflect identifiable features of research design, and are therefore within researchers’ control.
-Finally, signs of highly significant results are far more likely to persist across scale transformations.
+Signs of highly significant results are far more likely to persist across scale transformations.